 After 4.8 years 35 of the women developed breast cancer.
-The lowest rate of breast cancer was seen in the women who supplemented with the oil 11.
+The lowest rate of breast cancer was seen in the women who supplemented with the EVOO 11.

-Oleic acid which olive oil is rich in, has been associated with helping to reduce the risk of cancers.
+Oleic acid which it is rich in, has been associated with helping to reduce the risk of cancers.

 Heart disease is among the most common causes of death in the United States and throughout the world.
 Research has shown heart disease is lower in the Mediterranean countries where olive oil is a big part of their diets.

 There are many ways it is beneficial for the heart including the following:

 Lowering Blood Pressure